 If you suffer from severely stained teeth, veneers are an excellent alternative solution for you.
-Most importantly, with veneers you’ll be able to achieve a permanent glimmering smile without having to worry about home teeth whitening remedies ever again.
+Most importantly, with veneers, you’ll be able to achieve a permanent glimmering smile without having to worry about home teeth whitening remedies ever again.

 An Overview of Veneers

-Veneers are essentially are thin and durable custom-made shells that are placed over the tooth to improve its appearance.
+Veneers are thin and durable custom-made shells that are placed over the tooth to improve its appearance.
 While veneers can be made out of various materials, the most durable and recommended option by professionals is porcelain.

 Porcelain veneers are an optimal alternative to teeth whitening procedures for two reasons.
 First, you can choose porcelain veneers in any shade that you like.
-For example, your veneers can be a pearly white, if that is what you want.
+For example, your veneers can be a pearly white if that is what you want.
 Second, veneers improve your smile cosmetically by masking any chips, gaps, and decayed teeth.

 The Procedure for Veneers

-Next, the dentist will place an adhesive on the surface of the tooth and fit the veneer on.
+Next, the dentist will place an adhesive on the surface of the tooth and fit the veneer.
 To harden the adhesive so, the veneer stays in place; most dentists utilize a bit of blue light.
-After the adhesive has dried, the dentist will evaluate your bite and ensure that your veneers are fully functional.
-Usually, you’ll need to go in for a follow-up visit to verify that you’re pleased with the veneers and that they are in optimal condition.
+After the glue has dried, the dentist will evaluate your bite and ensure that your veneers are fully functional.
+Usually, you’ll need to go in for a follow-up visit to verify that you’re pleased with the surfaces and that they are in optimal condition.